 Developer shall undertake detailed inspections of randomly selected Auditable Sections for audit purposes (the "Developer's Audit Inspections") at least once quarterly.
 On each occasion that a Developer's Audit Inspection is undertaken, the inspection shall include at least five (5) percent of the total available Auditable Sections.
 Developer shall assess the condition of each Element of the Project, as detailed in Tables 19-2a, 19-4 and 19-5 using the inspection and measurement method set forth in these Tables and in accordance with applicable TxDOT standards.
 Developer's Audit Inspections shall include physical inspection of those Elements that are safely accessible without traffic control.
-Where the measurement method would require specialist equipment or would require traffic lane closures to implement, Developer's database.
+Where the measurement method would require specialist equipment or would require traffic lane closures to implement, Developer shall assess the condition of the relevant Element by reference to the current O&M Records held in Developer's database.

 Developer shall create a new O&M Record for each Element physically inspected in accordance with the Table 19-4 or Table 19-5.
 Developer's Audit Inspections shall be undertaken on a schedule agreed to with TxDOT on Auditable Sections randomly selected by TxDOT, or its representative.
-TxDOT shall be given the opportunity with seven (7) days notice, to accompany Developer when it undertakes the physical inspections associated with the Audit Inspection.
+TxDOT shall be given the opportunity with seven (7) day notice, to accompany Developer when it undertakes the physical inspections associated with the Audit Inspection.